Asymptotic Normality for Multivariate Random Forest Estimators: Gaussianity of Multivariate -Statistics

 where $\mu_{\pi} = \E(T \mid \Pi = \pi)$ and $\mu_{\pi}' = \E(T \mid \Pi = \pi, X_1 = x)$.

-Recall that $\Pi$ is generated by a recursive splitting procedure, and we can make a natural correspondence between \eqref{eq:tree-formula} and the expectation taken over a directed acyclic graph (DAG) in the following way.
+The hyperrectangle $\Pi$ is determined by the recursive splitting procedure used to grow the tree, and there is a natural correspondence between \eqref{eq:tree-formula} and a certain ``expectation'' taken over the \emph{directed acyclic graph} (DAG) defined in the following way.
 Let $[0, 1]^p$ be the root of the DAG; for every potential split at $[0,1]^p$, there is a directed edge to a new vertex, where the vertex is the hyperrectangle that contains $x$.
-If a vertex is a leaf (i.e., splitting ceases at that node), then the vertex has no outgoing edges; otherwise, a vertex corresponding to a non-terminal node has an outgoing edge for each potential split, with each edge going to another vertex that is the halfspace containing $x$.
+If the node represented by a vertex is one of the possible values of $\Pi$, then that vertex is a leaf in the DAG and has no outgoing edges; other vertices carry an outgoing edge for each potential split at that node, with each edge going to another vertex which is again a hyperrectangle containing $x$.

-To each terminal vertex $v$ in the DAG, which naturally correspond to a terminal $\pi$ containing $x$, associate a value $f(v) \coloneqq \mu_{\pi}$.
-Each edge $e = (v \to w)$ corresponding to a split $s$ from a node $v$ to a halfspace $w$; associate with this edge the transition probability
+The previous definition determines the DAG recursively: each vertex in the DAG is a node containing $x$, with terminal vertices corresponding to terminal nodes.
+To each terminal vertex $v$, we associate the value $f(v) \coloneqq \mu_{\pi}$ as in \eqref{eq:tree-formula}.
+In addition, each edge $e = (v \to w)$ corresponds to a split at a node $v$ producing a halfspace $w$ of $v$; associate with this edge a ``transition probability''